Cheva14/CIS452/Project 1/README.md

 **Process Management:**

-- [ ] Prompt the user for the value of 'k' (the number of processes).
+- [x] Prompt the user for the value of 'k' (the number of processes).
-- [ ] Create 'k-1' child processes using `fork()` and set up the circular ring structure.
+- [x] Create 'k-1' child processes using `fork()` and set up the circular ring structure.
-- [ ] Handle the case where 'k' processes form the ring, with each having a read and write connection to its neighbors.
-- [ ] Implement a method for gracefully shutting down the simulation when the user presses Control-C using signal handling (`signal()` function).
+- [x] Implement a method for gracefully shutting down the simulation when the user presses Control-C using signal handling (`signal()` function).

 **Message Passing:**